llpyyz/github-crash-course-udemy-maxs/README.md

 # Important Instructions
-Follow along with the Udemy Github Actions Course (Max Schwarzmuller)

-A demo repo for practicing Git and Github
+This is a demo repository for practicing Git & GitHub.